gtema/openstack/openstack_sdk/README.md

   invocation with upload and download capabilities.
 - Every combination of URL + http method + body schema is represented by a dedicated module
+- User is in charge of return data schema.

 ## Structure